A-Herzog/QueueSim/README.md

 A PyPI package is not yet available.
 Just download and extract the zip package offered here.

-The zip package also includes some Jupyter notebooks describing the base functions.
+The zip package also includes some example files (as plain Python files and as Jupyter notebooks) describing the base functions.

+* If you are using a Python environment which can show Jupyter notebooks, open and run any from the `example_*.ipynb` files in this directory.
+* If you are using plain Python, open and run any from the `example_*.py` files in this directory.

 ## Requirements

 * **Python 3.7 or higher** is needed to execute QueueSim.
-* **`numpy`** is used by `queuesim.statistics` and in several example Jupyter notebooks.
+* **`numpy`** is used by `queuesim.statistics` and in several example files.
 * **`pandas`** and **`scipy`** are used in `queuesim.analytic`.
 * The visualizations in the example Jupyter notebooks use **`matplotlib`** and **`seaborn`**.
 * The graphical network builder (see `queuesim.graph.build_graph`) uses **`networkx`**.